MrBlenny/dynamo-s3-document-client/README.md

 ### Update a file.

-Note the `getNewItem` function which returns the new state of the content.

 There are 4 different types of update depending on how the file size changes.
 Keep these in mind if you are mocking your S3 responses.
 These processes are:

 * `stays-in-dynamo`        - Update Dynamo